 test légende © Aurélien Jamoneau

 ISO SGDC - Results

 The role of genetic diversity in maintaining species diversity and ecosystem functioning is now widely recognised.
 In the face of environmental change, this diversity contributes significantly to the resilience of ecosystems and the adaptive capacity of species.
 Integrating genetic diversity within species is therefore essential in order to implement management and conservation measures.
-The lakes and ponds of the Aquitaine coastline, ecosystems that are unique on a national and European scale, are home to significant plant biodiversity that is now seriously threatened
+The lakes and ponds of the Aquitaine coastline, ecosystems that are unique on a national and European scale, are home to significant plant biodiversity that is now seriously threatened.

+test légende © Aurélien Jamoneau